 Hacienda Gran Batey is a small family run coffee plantation.
 Lotty (owner) is so sure you'll love its aroma and flavor you can't but buy to take home.
 She provides free tours and taste with absolutely no obligation whatsoever to buy.
 I can never resist and Lotty knows one sale guaranteed.
 Needles to say if my wife knows I'm here I best not return without one in hand...
 (LOL)

-Cueva Ventana under new management and charging $10.00 for admission, its still a bargain and you'll experience a Indiana Jones of type of movie scene..
+Cueva Ventana under new management charging $10.00 for local residence and $19.00 if you cannot provide proof of residence for admission, I feel its a bit much but you'll experience a Indiana Jones type of movie scene..
 A certain degree of fitness is required but if my Mom can do it so can you.
 We'll be on our own and when I ask to turn off the lights its total black out.
 The effort required to reach the window will disappear when the view engulfs any expectations you may have had.

 Cueva del Indio (cave) located on the coast of Arecibo.
 Terrain is tricky, sneakers are highly recommended.
 Richard Smith Owner/Host of the property gives easy access to this natural attraction.
 Its just breath taking and I can't find the words to express the feeling one gets to just stand, see and wonder.
 We'll gaze at three of seven natural arches along this beach.

 Loiza, Piñones & OSJ: History, Culture, Arts & Old San Juan.
 Approximate duration 5 to 6hrs.